Classes & Eligibility

 The term ‘limited series’ applies to a design built in small quantity, normally of traditional hull materials in a traditional boatyard.
 ‘Industrial scale series’ applies to a design where the hulls have been made in volume, normally in a factory.
 See list of approved ‘industrial scale’ production designs.

-If you have any doubts about the eligibility of your boat, either contact us at firstname.lastname@example.org with details and a picture of your boat.
+If you have any doubts about the eligibility of your boat please contact us with details of your boat by clicking here.

 Acceptance of entries is at the discretion of the Regatta organising committee – its decision is final.

 All competitors should check what their sail material actually is at the time of applying for a JCH rating or entering a Regatta.
-The exact rule can be found at http://www.jch-online.org/info/regles_JCH_en.pdf.
+The full JCH rules can be found at http://www.jch-online.org/info/regles_JCH_en.pdf.
 Sail materials are covered in Clause C.10.7.

-If they are in any doubt they should send an email to email@example.com giving the details of the sails they intend to use and this will be checked with the JCH technical committee if the sail material is not listed on the JCH website.
+If they are in any doubt they should send contact Peter giving the details of the sails they intend to use and this may be checked with the JCH technical committee if the sail material is not listed on the JCH website.
 They may then need to amend their handicap accordingly.
-If any competitor fails to declare they have laminate sails it will be assumed they are type 3 and their handicap adjusted accordingly and the boat will be put into Class 4.
+If any competitor fails to declare that they are using laminate sails it will be assumed they are type 3, their handicap adjusted accordingly and the boat will be put into Class 4.